MLB-best Dodgers to 14th NLCS after 12-3 win to sweep Padres - WHIZ News

 Padres: Spring training opener Feb.
 27 against Seattle at the complex the two teams share in Peoria, Arizona.

-Dodgers: Their fourth postseason against the Braves, who swept Miami in the other NLDS played about four hours away in Houston.
+Dodgers: Their fourth postseason against Atlanta, which swept Miami in the other NLDS played about four hours away in Houston.
 Their first three playoff meetings were in the NLDS, with Atlanta sweeping the Dodgers in 1996, and Los Angeles winning in four games in 2013 and 2018.
+The Dodgers also swept the Milwaukee Braves in the 1959 NL tiebreaker playoff.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports